example42/example42.github.io/_posts/2017-05-08-a-psick-vagrant-experience.md

 In some cases, further steps may be required, local documentation should help.

+Don't expect everything to work out of the box flawlessly, combinations of OS, roles and data are many and not all tested.
+Please report bugs and eventually Pull Requests on Github.

+## Customising

+The existing Vagrant environments can be customised, by editing the ```config.yaml``` file in each dir.
-Also it's useful to give a look to [this document](https://github.com/example42/psick/blob/production/docs/vagrant.md) for  details on how to tune the Vagrant environments.
+Give a look to [this document](https://github.com/example42/psick/blob/production/docs/vagrant.md) for  details on how to tune the Vagrant environments.

 Now we can enjoy our Puppet environment, start to develop and customise our control repo starting from the data in ```hieradata```, the local code under ```site``` the external modules to add to ```Puppetfile```, the classification logic in ```manifests/site.pp``` and ```hiera.yaml```.

+And, most of all, we can immediately test our code in several different systems which may emulate our infrastructure servers.

 Alessandro Franceschi